 This course offers an introduction to theory and practice of text/image relationships in specific communication contexts.
 Students will study the ways in which texts and images work together to create meaning in various written and electronic documents, and they will design print and electronic documents.
 This course aims to prepare professional communications minors to contribute to communication projects and teams in the workplace.
-Prerequisite: ENG-111.

-ENG-270 Literary Research/Critical Theory
+ENG-270 Literary Research/Critical Theory (3.00 cr.)

 An introduction to the research tools in English studies and a practicum in research methods including finding sources, recognizing different critical approaches, creating an annotated bibliography, and introducing quoted or paraphrased material correctly.
-Prerequisite: ENG-200.